Using information in an ethical and legal manner is essential when engaging in any educational activity.

 Information in this guide is intended for the purpose of increasing copyright literacy.

-It is not to be construed as legal advice.
+It is not to be seen as legal advice.

 In addition, students have all general user rights, including: